jmurrer/ece461_project/README.md

 Run the Application with URL List:

 ./run <URL_FILE>
+BE SURE TO SET YOUR GITHUB TOKEN (export GUTHUB_TOKEN=<your token>) BEFORE RUNNING THE APPLICATION OR IT WILL NOT FUNCTION PROPERLY
 The URL_FILE must contain a list of newline-delimited URLs from npm or GitHub.
 The application will analyze each repository and output NDJSON with fields:

 URL